MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw3-score.md

 "⏝⎄⏑⏖⏋⎄⎜⎗⎖⎖⎖⎈⎖⎊⎄⏔⏇⏑⎄⎜⎗⎖⎖⎖⎈⎖⏛"
 ```

 Sending that in the POST request we just get first on the leaderboard but no flag...
-What if we overload it with alot of `9`'s?
+What if we overload it with a lot of `9`'s?

 ```js
 > encodeInput('{"wpm":99999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999.99,"raw":99999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999999.99}')